Airspace Resilience Modeling Library

-The Airspace Resilience Modelling Library (airspacelib) is a library that can be used to simulate drones and other aircraft interacting with their environment at a high level.
+The Airspace Resilience Modeling Library (airspacelib) is a library that can be used to simulate drones and other aircraft interacting with their environment at a high level.
 The goal of the airspacelib package is to enable the rapid simulation of drones in the airspace.
+It also provides a demonstration of how one can develop a domain-specific library using fmdtools constructs, such as aircraft in a shared airspace.

-The airspacelib package extends the fmdtools modeling and simulation libary with drone-specific classes to represent drone behaviors (e.g., 3D trajectory, navigation, etc).
+The airspacelib package extends the fmdtools modeling and simulation library with drone-specific classes to represent drone behaviors (e.g., 3D trajectory, navigation, etc).

 It also provides a number of worked examples of drone modelling in a range of use-cases, including drone in-flight contingency management and wildfire response.